manowari/manowari/README.md

 Hello there fellow traveller.
-I'm a Full Stack Web Developer and a specialist in Data Analysis by trade.
+I'm a Full Stack Web Developer and a specialist in Data Analysis.
 These are my tech stack of choice:-

 - Frontend - Angular and Vue Frameworks
 - Backend -Spring Boot and Django Frameworks